fvaleri/strimzi-debugging/sessions/006/README.md

 java.io.IOException: No space left on device
 ```

-If volume expansion is supported, you can simply edit the Kafka CR increasing the disk size and the operator will do the rest (this may take some time).
+If volume expansion is supported, you can simply edit the Kafka Custom Resource (CR) to specify the desired disk size increase, and the operator will handle the rest of the process.
+However, it's important to note that the expansion process may take some time to complete, depending on the size of the volume and the available resources in the cluster.
 We didn't specify any storage class, so we have been assigned the default one.

 ```sh